KENILSHAHH/Vortex/README.md

+## ScrollDID

+ScrollDID is s a W3C-compliant Decentralized Identifier (DID) solution tailored for the healthcare sector.
+It leverages state-of-the-art decentralized cryptography for identity-based encryption and signing of healthcare data, ensuring maximum security and user control.

 ## Key Features:

 Decentralized Cryptography: At the heart of ScrollDID is a state-of-the-art decentralized cryptographic system.
 This ensures that healthcare data is not only encrypted but also signed in a manner that is distributed, making it resilient against breaches and single points of failure.